-Marilena Crosato is an Italian performer and writer currently based in Niger.
+Marilena Crosato is an Italian performer and writer currently based in Senegal.
 Her writing and work are rooted in the challenging settings she encounters while living abroad.

 Her work focuses on the relationship: the dynamics between artistic production and social change, the meeting between the performer and his public and the power in gender relations through different cultural contexts.